Tryptophan transaminase

-Thus, the two substrates of this enzyme are L-tryptophan and 2-oxoglutarate, whereas its two products are (indol-3-yl)pyruvate and L-glutamate.
+Tryptophan transaminase is an enzyme originally characterised from rat brain that catalyzes a reversible chemical reaction that interconverts L-tryptophan and α-ketoglutaric acid with indole-3-pyruvic acid and L-glutamic acid.
+It has also been found in pig brain and the bacterium Clostridium sporogenes.
+The structure of the enzyme from Arabidopsis thaliana has been determined by X-ray crystallography.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-tryptophan:2-oxoglutarate aminotransferase.
 Other names in common use include L-phenylalanine-2-oxoglutarate aminotransferase, tryptophan aminotransferase, 5-hydroxytryptophan-ketoglutaric transaminase, hydroxytryptophan aminotransferase, L-tryptophan aminotransferase, and L-tryptophan transaminase.
-This enzyme participates in tryptophan metabolism.
-It employs one cofactor, pyridoxal phosphate.
+This enzyme participates in tryptophan metabolism and uses pyridoxal phosphate as a cofactor.